Betty Broderick: Murders

-One month before Dan and Linda's wedding, Betty had bought a Smith & Wesson revolver.
-Seven months after Dan and Linda were married, Betty Broderick drove in the early morning to Dan's house at 1041 Cypress Avenue in the Marston Hills neighborhood near Balboa Park in San Diego.
-Betty had taken a key to the house from her daughter Kim, and she entered the house while the couple slept and shot and killed them.
-The murders occurred at 5:30 a.m. on November 5, 1989—two days before Betty's 42nd birthday.
-Two bullets hit Linda in the head and chest, killing her instantly; one bullet hit Dan in the chest as he apparently was reaching for the phone; one bullet hit the wall, and one bullet hit a nightstand.
-Dan was 17 days shy of his 45th birthday; Linda was 28.
+One month before Dan and Linda's wedding, Betty purchased a Smith & Wesson revolver.
+Early one morning, seven months after Dan and Linda were married, Betty Broderick drove to Dan's house at 1041 Cypress Avenue in the Marston Hills neighborhood, near Balboa Park in San Diego.
+Betty had taken a key to the house from her daughter Kim.
+She entered the house while the couple were asleep and shot and killed them.

+The murders occurred at 5:30 a.m. on November 5, 1989.
+Two bullets hit Linda in the head and chest, killing her instantly.
+One bullet hit Dan in the chest as he was apparently reaching for the phone.
+One bullet hit the wall and one bullet hit a nightstand.
+Dan was 44 years old and Linda was 28 years old.

-Evidence was presented at her trial that Betty had removed a phone/answering machine from Dan Broderick's bedroom so that he could not call for help.
-Medical evidence indicated that Dan had not died right away, and Betty claimed that she had spoken to him after she had shot him.
+Evidence presented at trial indicated that Betty had removed a phone from Dan Broderick's bedroom so that he could not call for help.
+Medical evidence indicated that Dan had not died immediately.
+Betty claimed that she had spoken to him after shooting him.

 After contacting her daughter, Lee, and Lee's boyfriend, Betty turned herself in to police, never denying that she had pulled the trigger.
-Betty's explanation at both trials was that she never planned to kill Dan and Linda and that her crime was not premeditated.
+At both trials, Betty claimed that she never planned to kill Dan and Linda and that her crime was not premeditated.
 Her account of the murders at her second trial was that she was startled by Linda screaming "Call the police!" and immediately fired the gun.

-Linda and Dan Broderick are listed as having been buried together, at Greenwood Memorial Park in San Diego.
+Linda and Dan Broderick are listed as having been buried together, at Greenwood Memorial Park, in San Diego.